Also read

 some evidence against Altaf Gauhar who had been arrested on a trumped-up

 charge and jailed.
-Halaku, quite happy to call a machine gun a gun
+Halaku, quite happy to call a machine gun

-machine, ordered his sidekick to pick up Cowasjee Ardeshir, also bearded,
+,ordered his sidekick to pick up Cowasjee Ardeshir, also bearded,

 also a Parsi.
 This unfortunate man, totally ignorant of what was going on,